tommeagher/redesign/README.md

 - Flexibility, dogs at work
 - Ongoing skills development
 - Evaluate and reflect — needs to come from top of the org
-- Treat the week as a work unit
+- Treat the week as the work unit
 - Organizational flexibility

-Roles we need

-1. Editor/CEO who has clear commitment to organizational design and prioritizing integration in newsroom
-2. Office manager
-3. HR person focused on organizational goodness
-4. Biz dev/UX/sociologist/anthropologist
-5. Ad sales

-In newsroom

-1. Photo/vid/visual journalist
-2. Front-end dev, designer
-3. Data reporter, investigative
-4. Metrics/Project Manager/Audit person — makes things happen, then asks whether they are working
-5. Developer with some crossover skills
-6. Another writer/reporter?

 ###Breaking all the news!